hexpm/hexpm/lib/hexpm_web/templates/blog/023-hex-v25-released.html.md

 Policies are signed and served through the organization's repository, the same trusted channel as the package registry itself, so the client can verify them.

+Policies are not limited to private organizations.
+A public organization can publish one too, so an open source project can enforce its own rules across every contributor who builds it.
+A public organization's policy is itself public, since it exists to protect everyone working on the project.

 A project opts into a single policy with the `policy` setting, using the same precedence as every other Hex option:

 ```elixir